 How to track business expenses with a spreadsheet

-Using a spreadsheet to track your business expenses is quite simple.
+But even if you haven't tried Excel before, using a spreadsheet to track your business expenses is quite simple.
 You only need to set up a few columns:

 - Date.
 When did the transaction take place?